- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 - Click on Yes if a prompt asks you for permission.

-- On the right-side, locate WUServer and WIStatusServer.
+- On the right pane, locate WUServer and WIStatusServer.

-- If these entries are not available, then simply hop onto the next solution.
+- If these entries are not available, then hop onto another solution.

 What else can I do to avoid Windows 11 update error 0x800f081f?